Anthropology Program Contacts

 ADTs also require that students must earn a C or better in all courses required for the major or area of emphasis.

 NOTE TO TRANSFER STUDENTS: The Associate Degree for Transfer program is designed for students who plan to transfer to a California State University (CSU).
 Other than the required core, the courses you choose to complete this degree will depend to some extent on the selected CSU for transfer.
 In addition, some CSU-GE Breadth or IGETC requirements can also be completed using courses required for this Associate Degree for Transfer major (known as “double-counting”).
 Meeting with a counselor to determine the most appropriate course choices will facilitate efficient completion of your transfer requirements.
 For students wishing to transfer to other universities (UC System, private, or out-of-state), the Associate Degree for Transfer may not provide adequate preparation for upper-division transfer admissions, because many universities require more lower division courses than those in this degree.
 Even the CSUs that accept this transfer degree may likely require more lower division courses to achieve the Bachelor degree.
 It is critical that you meet with a SCC counselor to select and plan the courses for the major, as programs vary widely in terms of the required preparation.

 Associate in Arts Degree (AA)

-The Associate in Arts Degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60 unit total.
+The Anthropology Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.